 Prepare the Grain-Free Carrot Cake:

-Preheat the oven to 375 degrees F and lightly oil a 6-inch springform pan (or cake pan).
+Preheat the oven to 375 degrees F and lightly oil a 6-inch to 7-inch spring form pan (or cake pan).

 Add the almond flour, tapioca flour, baking soda, sea salt, cinnamon, nutmeg, and cardamom to a large mixing bowl.
 Stir together until well-combined (dry mixture).